LennisNgugi/Bushido_OS/README.md

 <li>Create a bootable usb drive using an application such as Rufus or BalenaEtcher.</li>
 <li>Alternatively, run iso image in a Virtual Machine.</li>

-Rufus is a small application that creates bootable USB drives,

 # To-Do List
 <li>Add Source Code to Github repository</li>
 <li>Add encryption</li>